Skip to main content

 c.
 Enter AARC club code CZGBS.

-5. Join AARC – Membership ($25): On Member Signup / Information select “New member (ACTIVE ROWER)” (valid through March).
+5. Join AARC – Membership ($25): On Member Signup / Information select “Full Member (ACTIVE ROWER)” (valid through March).

 Questions or Need Assistance?